Decoding 13/20 as a Decimal: A thorough look

 Method 3: Using a Calculator

 For quick conversions, a calculator is a very useful tool.
-Simply enter 13 ÷ 20 and the calculator will directly display the decimal equivalent: 0.65.
-This method is efficient but doesn't provide the understanding of the underlying mathematical processes involved in the conversion.
+Which means simply enter 13 ÷ 20 and the calculator will directly display the decimal equivalent: 0.
+65. This method is efficient but doesn't provide the understanding of the underlying mathematical processes involved in the conversion.

 Understanding the Decimal Value: 0.65